 ‘I hope that, once the monument is set up, researchers will visit it before applying for journal publications and touch the ‘Accept’ side’, said Igor Chirikov.
 ‘I believe this could be a good university tradition’ he stated.

-and have already written about the project.
+Nature and Chronicle of Higher Education have already written about the project.